 outages can occur if gas pipes are stuck during excavation.

-You are required by law to call 811 at least two business days before you
+You are required by law to call 811 at least three business days before you

 dig or excavate.
 Utilities will mark underground pipes at your site free of charge.

 Once underground facilities are marked, you are required to follow established

 guidelines when digging to prevent striking them.

 If you plan to dig in the We Energies